cameroncircowestfalltechnik/Image_Compare/README.md

-# Main is currently the most up to date version!
+# Main.py is currently the most up to date version!
 # Image_Compare
 This is yet another look at the current state of the project.
 Below I will go over each file in the repo.
 This time around the system contains two Raspberry Pi's a client attached to the machine that is able to operate independently and a server that is currently just used for data archival.